 This is a demo of what the dynamically coded video may look like on Mazda’s site.
 This is what lead to General Motors’ interest in the Car Configurator for all makes/models.
-Unknowingly to the user, my goal was to the design it to feel less like an HMTL5 based video but rather something that was pre-rendered.
+My goal was to design a simplistic and interactive concept video as if it was pre-rendered and not something that was coded using HTML-5.

 Cadillac Car Configurator – XT5 Crossover

-This is a demo of what the dynamically coded video looks like on Cadillac’s site.
+This is a demo of what the dynamic Car Configurator would look like on Cadillac’s site.
 I was careful to stay true to Cadillac’s style guide and really give it a sophisticated look and feel.
-The beauty of this kind of technology is that the user can always go back to change something and the video itself will reflect that change.
-For example if the user selected a red exterior you will see red graphics.
+The beauty of this kind of technology is that the user can always go back to change something and the video would reflect that change.
+For example if the user selected a red exterior, they would see red graphics.

 Car Configurator Explanation Video